mapbox/mapbox-maps-android/extension-localization/README.md

-## Mapbox Maps Localization Plugin for Android
+## Mapbox Maps Localization Extension for Android

 ### Overview

-The Mapbox Localization Plugin for Android is an public library for adding overlays on top of MapView.
-By registering overlays into Localization Plugin and providing the EdgeInsets(margins) of these overlay views, Localization Plugin can adjust the camera center location and zoom level to make sure all the important POIs(provided by `MapOverlayCoordinatesProvider`) are not covered by these overlays.
+The Mapbox Localization PlugExtensionn for Android is an public library for localizing labels in a MapView.
+This extension library can localize the supported languaged in [mapbox-streets-v8](https://docs.mapbox.com/vector-tiles/reference/mapbox-streets-v8/#common-fields) and [mapbox-streets-v7](https://docs.mapbox.com/vector-tiles/reference/mapbox-streets-v7/#name-fields)

 A full overview of classes and interfaces can be found in our [API documentation](https://docs.mapbox.com/android/beta/maps/guides/).

 ### Getting Started

-This README is intended for developers who are interested in [contributing](https://github.com/mapbox/mapbox-maps-android/blob/master/CONTRIBUTING.md) to the Mapbox Localization Plugin for Android.
-Please visit [DEVELOPING.md](https://github.com/mapbox/mapbox-maps-android/blob/master/DEVELOPING.md) for general information and instructions on how to use the Mapbox Maps Plugin System.
-To add the Localization plugin to your project, you configure its dependency in your `build.gradle` files.
+This README is intended for developers who are interested in [contributing](https://github.com/mapbox/mapbox-maps-android/blob/master/CONTRIBUTING.md) to the Mapbox Localization Extension for Android.
+Please visit [DEVELOPING.md](https://github.com/mapbox/mapbox-maps-android/blob/master/DEVELOPING.md) for general information and instructions on how to use the Mapbox Maps Extension System.
+To add the Localization Extension to your project, you configure its dependency in your `build.gradle` files.

 ```groovy
 // In the root build.gradle file